September 1998 – New England, USA

 After I completed my thesis in graduate school, my advisers encouraged me to submit an article summarizing my research findings for publication.
 The unwieldy title of my thesis was, “Coping Strategies of Successful Caregivers of Nonambulatory Family Members”.
 Nonambulatory means that the person is unable to walk.

-“…Death is swallowed up in victory….But thanks be to God, who giveth us the victory through our Lord Jesus Christ.”
-I Corinthians 15:54, 57
+“…Death is swallowed up in victory…But thanks be to God, who giveth us the victory through our Lord Jesus Christ.”
+I Corinthians 15:54, 57 (KJV)

 During my research, I interviewed nine caregivers of family members who were unable to walk and then summarized their problems and coping strategies.
 I repeated similar research that was done with caregivers of home hospice patients to see if they had the same problems and used the same or different coping strategies.
 Comparison of the two groups showed they only had one problem in common (stress) and three coping strategies (social support, cognitive reformulation, and respite).
 I developed an educational handout for nurses to give new caregivers of family members who were unable to walk.

 I submitted my research article to The Nurse Practitioner journal and was thrilled when they accepted part of it for publication.
-They condensed my year of research and 48 page thesis into THREE paragraphs.
+They condensed my year of research and 48-page thesis into a mere three paragraphs.
 Such is the world of publishing… They included it under Practice Pointers and named it Lending a hand to caregivers.

 “If you need to counsel a caregiver of a family member who has recently lost the ability to walk, use these suggestions to ease the load.
 First, tell him not to try to give care alone, but to ask for and accept help from family, friends, and health care professionals.
 To relieve stress, suggest that he try exercise, massage, eating out, music, prayer, reading, and napping.